-Maybe you’re not sure based on the evidence that you can win.
-You feel terrible for your child who suffered harm, but you also have to be realistic about what will happen during this trial.
-Trials of this nature are never easy, and they can take up a considerable amount of your time and energy.
+Based on the evidence, maybe you’re not sure you can win.
+You feel terrible for your child who suffered harm, but you must be realistic about what will happen during this trial.
+Trials of this nature are never easy and can take up a considerable amount of your time and energy.

 You might have to dedicate yourself to this trial for months or even years.
-You may have to take some time off from your job during that period.
+You may take some time off from your job during that period.

-Your boss will probably not be all that happy that you’re no longer available to do your work.
+Your boss will probably not be happy that you’re no longer available to do your work.
 If you can’t be there for days on end, you might have to quit your position entirely.

-The trial might also drag on for a long time, during which you and your family may hardly be able to think about anything else.
+The trial might also drag on for a long time, during which you and your family may be unable to think about anything else.
 You might have to talk about it constantly and change your routines.
 You may not be capable of spending as much time with your spouse, children, or other family members because you’ve thrown yourself headlong into winning this lawsuit.

 Is It All Worth It?

-A time will probably come when you decide whether you can let what happened to go or whether you will never feel satisfied until you get justice for your child.
+A time will probably come when you decide whether you can let what happened to go or will never feel satisfied until you get justice for your child.
 The child might be too young to weigh in on whether you should go through with the lawsuit.